Giveth/giveth-docs/dapps/multisigs.md

 ### Rejected Donation Transactions
 If a transaction to create a donation is rejected by the Multisig signers it can show as `pending` for a very long time on the project page in the Giveth app.

+### Quadratic Funding Eligiblity
+Currently our Sybil defense provider, Gitcoin Passport, does not support Multisigs.
+This means you will not be able to have your donation matched during a QF round if having a Passport score is a requirement for the given round (it usually is).
+We recommend making your QF donations via a regular wallet that is able to connect to Gitcoin Passport.
+Your donations to verified projects will still of course be eligible for GIVbacks.